How to Install Siege on Ubuntu (26.04, 24.04, 22.04)

 benchmark = false

-Important: Only run load tests against servers you own or have explicit permission to test.
-Unauthorized load testing may violate terms of service, trigger security alerts, or constitute a denial-of-service attack, which carries legal consequences.
+Only run load tests against systems you own or have explicit permission to test.
+Unauthorized benchmarking can violate acceptable-use policies, trigger incident response, or be treated as a denial-of-service attack.

 siege https://www.example.com -t 1m